xlladdins/xll/README.md

 `handle<T>(HANDLEX)` constructor converts the `HANDLEX` back to a `T*` pointer.
 By default it checks to see if this has been constructed by a call to `handle<T>(T*)`, but this can be turned off.
 If the check fails a `nullptr` is returned.
-Use `handle<T>::operator bool() const` to chech for this.

-If any arguments to a function call another function that created a handle, then the handle gets deleted after the outer function returns.
+If any arguments to a function call a function that created a handle, then the handle gets deleted after the outer function returns.
 To avoid repeated calls to `new` and `delete` put handles in their own cell and pass a reference to that as an argument.